carpentries-incubator/ml4bio-workshop/_extras/guide.md

 #### Introduce Data:
 Pretty straightforward, just introduce the task and maybe note how we can see differences but it's difficult and time consuming.
+Benefits of machine learning for this task: rapidly classify many new cells in real time on a microscopy to sort them.

 #### ML Workflow:

 #### Preprocessing:
-Here is where it might be food to actually open up the .csv file and show what it looks like raw (or we could just add an image of the csv file to the lesson).
+Here is where it might be good to actually open up the .csv file and show what it looks like raw (or we could just add an image of the csv file to the lesson).
 Make a note of data terminology here, things like class, sample, instance, etc.
 Talk about how the size and intensity features were made, how outliers have to be considered, and where in the software to note various stats like the features, number of samples, etc.
 Note that data preprocessing is very field specific.
+For the T cells, Cell Profiler was used for preprocessing to extract features.
+Some cell images were also removed because they were red blood cells, not T cells.

 #### Data splitting:
 Define and give a basic definition of the data split.
-Currently the lesson uses the analogy of a student cheating on a test, though that can be changed if there's an analogy you prefer.
+Currently the lesson uses the analogy of a student cheating on a test.
+Validation set is like a practice test, okay to take it many times.
-Generally fist introduce the idea of needing to have a test set, then introduce the concept of needing to further split the data so we can try things out.
+Generally first introduce the idea of needing to have a test set, then introduce the concept of needing to further split the data so we can try things out.
 The idea of this workflow as an experiment, where we are trying to simulate finding new data we want to use the model on, can be a helpful way to frame this concept as well.
 The validation set split allows us to experiment as much as we want with changing the model and seeing how it affects performance without ever accidentally cheating and peeking at the test answers, the testing set.

 Data leakage scenarios:

 These notes are just guides to how to talk about each of the 3 scenarios.
 Feel no need to follow them exactly.
 Make sure to do the polls for each scenario.

 1. We created a decision tree model to predict whether the compound would inhibit cell growth.
 We trained the model on the 48 available instances, and found that the decision tree was able to predict those instances with an accuracy of 0.96.
 Thus, the decision tree is high performing on this task.

     *This is the improper usage of data.*
     *Clues that can lead us to this conclusion are that there is no mention of splitting the data between a training set and a testing set.*
     *The only information that is provided is that the accuracy was on the same instances that the model was trained with.*
-    *What we need to look for is whether or not the result fo the experiment tells us how the model would perform on new data we collect*
+    *What we need to look for is whether or not the result of the experiment tells us how the model would perform on new data we collect*
     *The model already saw whether or not each of these compounds inhibits cell growth.*
     *So the model already knows the answer to this problem for these 48 instances.*
     *It's going to do better on these than it would on other instances that it hasn't seen the right answer to*